apacific/Cast-Iron-Fuzz/README.md

 ### Electronics and Wiring

-The parts were from a variety of sources, but the transistors were new-old-stock silicon transistors found at electronics salvage retailers.
+The parts were from a variety of sources; the transistors were new-old-stock silicon transistors found at electronics salvage retailers.
 Wired by hand on through-hole prototype board and housed in a Hammond enclosure.

 ### Enclosure and Graphics